zeek/zeek/scripts/base/bif/event.bif.zeek.rst

                                                                             memory.
 :zeek:id:`connection_status_update`: :zeek:type:`event`                     Generated in regular intervals during the lifetime of a connection.
 :zeek:id:`connection_timeout`: :zeek:type:`event`                           Generated when a TCP connection timed out.
-:zeek:id:`content_gap`: :zeek:type:`event`                                  Generated when Bro detects a gap in a reassembled TCP payload stream.
+:zeek:id:`content_gap`: :zeek:type:`event`                                  Generated when Zeek detects a gap in a reassembled TCP payload stream.
 :zeek:id:`dns_mapping_altered`: :zeek:type:`event`                          Generated when an internal DNS lookup produced a different result than in
                                                                             the past.
 :zeek:id:`dns_mapping_lost_name`: :zeek:type:`event`                        Generated when an internal DNS lookup returned zero answers even though it